Navy Town Celebrates Return Of Drunk-Driving, Bar-Fighting Miscreants

 “I’m gonna get stupid,” affirmed Gunner’s Mate Second Class Brent Keller, manning the Ike’s rails in pristine service whites.
 “We're talking pants-off, nuts-to-the-wall drunk.”

-The most fun part, Keller says, will be discovering which hospital he wakes up in tomorrow morning; while the smart money is reportedly on Sentara General, the twenty-four-year old notes that he’s surprised himself before and could just as easily wind up on intravenous drip at Harbor View or St. Mary’s.
+The most fun part, Keller says, will be discovering which hospital he wakes up in tomorrow morning; while the smart money is reportedly on Sentara General, the 24-year-old notes that he’s surprised himself before and could just as easily wind up on intravenous drip at Harbor View or St. Mary’s.

 Yet these promised antics aren’t nearly enough to deter proud citizens like Beverly McQueen from showing her red, white, and blue colors on the pier.
 “Our heroes!” cheered the neighborhood grocer, who will likely spend the evening mopping up a sailor’s puke in aisle six by the bread.

 “U-S-A!
 U-S-A!” chanted shoe repairman Reed Goodman, whose sixteen-year-old daughter Tracy will be the target of drunken cat calls for weeks and eventually, sources say, contract chlamydia from one of the very sailors her father will shake hands with this afternoon.

 Proudest of all in the crowd today, though, are the family members who have spent the past eight months waiting for a loved sailor to come home.